MbuguaCaleb/laravel_fundamentals_v1/README.md

 (b)Whenever errors occur they are flashed to the session and your blade template using the session()  helper helps to display these errors.

+(c)Before any of your requests are made in Laravel, middleware must first  of all be run..Whether in web or in api.Middleware comes in between your request and your response.

+(d)Creating a model together with a factory or migration

+php artisan make:model Post -m -f

+Getting help with regards to a particular command is as follows:

+php artisan make:model Post --help

+(e)Learn about constraints and cascading.Cascading means if we delete a user all of their posts are as well deleted.

+$table->foreignId('user_id')->constrained()->onDelete('cascade');

+Relationships
+There is no need to reference the id, and user_id since they were referenced from the migrations

+//User Model Relatioship with Posts. public function posts(){
+       return $this->hasMany(Post::class);
+       }

+You may howeever put them if yo wish.

+return $this->hasMany(Post::class, 'foreign_key', 'owner_key');

+Extracting Posts Belonging to a User.

+ dd(auth()->user()->posts);

+The Above returns the Posts belonging to a user as a collection which are much more powerful than normal arrays in Laravel.

+Fethcing from reltationship

+  public function user(){
+      return $this->belongsTo(User::class);
+}

+{{$post->user->name}}

+N/B
+The method is always accessed as an attribute.

+(f)Dates in Laravel are returned as Carbon Objects...These means wa can be able to do a lot of manipulations.